huggingface/transformers/docs/source/main_classes/trainer.rst

 :obj:`zero_dp_2` is an optimized version of the simple wrapper, while :obj:`zero_dp_3` fully shards model weights, gradients and optimizer states.

-Both are compatible with adding :obj:`cpu_offload` to enable ZeRO-offload (activat it like this: :obj:`--sharded_ddp "zero_dp_2 cpu_offload"`).
+Both are compatible with adding :obj:`cpu_offload` to enable ZeRO-offload (activate it like this: :obj:`--sharded_ddp "zero_dp_2 cpu_offload"`).

 Notes: